sourcebots/docs/content/api/motor-board.md

 title: Motor Board
 ---

 The kit can control multiple motors simultaneously.
-1 Motor Board can control up to 2 motors.
+One Motor Board can control up to two motors.

 ## Accessing Motor Boards
 If there is only one motor board connected, you can use `r.motor_board` to interface with it.